Choosing an Internet service provider

 - Mailing list services

-In addition to the monthly fee, additional features may incur more costs.
-Find out about other items such as domain name registration and service fees for adding or removing features.
+In addition to the monthly fee, use of other features may incur more costs.
+Find out about items such as domain name registration and service fees for adding or removing features.

 Becoming familiar with the products can help you make a well-informed decision.
 Can your peers recommend an Internet service provider?